rudrakshkarpe/Speech-Translation-in-Real-Time/README.md

 - [x]  Learn more about the Google translate API
 - [x]  Skelaton for the application
 - [x]  Explore Flutter Widgets
 - [X]  Chooseing Essential Flutter Widgets for the project
+- [X]  Project shifted to VS code